 - Reject the application, in which case the applicant cannot resubmit an application if the same field/topic.

 Experts are invited at the latest after approval from the management group.

 The applicant may decide on the topic of the teaching demonstration within the field of the applied docentship.
 The duration of the demonstration lecture is exactly 20 minutes and it should be suitable for basic studies.
+The teaching demonstration must be relevant (in terms of subject and level) to B.Sc./M.Sc. studies in the Faculty.
 The applicant is required to mention the field of the applied docentship in the beginning of the lecture.
 The lecture is supposed to consist of personal views and recommendations on important research and teaching themes related to the field of the docentship.
 The lecture may also include the applicant´s ideas on his/her contribution to the research and teaching in the field of the docentship.
 The teaching demonstration is evaluated both on basis of the content of the lecture and on basis of presentation and teaching skills of the applicant.
 The demonstration may be given in person or remotely.